wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

 Salesforce currently stores data for all product offerings (all SaaS in the cloud) within a single "monolithic" database.

+<a name="MobileApps"></a>

 ### Mobile Apps

+"Salesforce1 Platform" is the brand name to emphasize that mobile capabilities are automatically provided when apps are created. "mySalesforce" refers specifically to mobile apps.
+The brand name first appeared in 2014.

 App logos that appear at the upper left should be no larger than 300 pixels wide by 55 pixels high.
 Adjust the number of colors in .gif or .jpg so they are under the 20kb size limit.